hiddenswitch/CordonSanitaire-Meteor/tests/mapGeneratorCode/README.md

 1. To load a saved map:
 	a.
 Go to the tab to the right
 	b.
-Under "load", write the directory of the map relative to the folder containing the tool (`mapGeneratorCode`)
+Under "load", write the directory of the map relative to the folder containing the tool (`/mapGeneratorCode`)
 	c.
 Click "load"

 ###Inserting New Maps into CS###